neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 ### 2.1 Why Do We Use A Tree?

 But what benefit does a tree have over an array of elements?
 Because of the structure of a heap, we are guaranteed to know that every element is greater than all its descendants.
-This invariant allows us to shift an element to its right place within the structure without having to compare with every single element in the array.
+This invariant allows us to shift an element to its right place within the structure without having to compare it with every single element in the array.

 ### 2.2 The Heap Sort Algorithm